kubesphere/alert-runbooks/content/runbooks/etcd/etcdInsufficientMembers.md

 ## Diagnosis

-This can kubectlcur multiple control plane nodes are powered off or are unable to connect each other via the network.
+It is possible that multiple control plane nodes are powered off or are unable to connect each other via the network.
 Check that all control plane nodes are powered and that network connections between each machine are functional.